- 10 hours ago

-Vidal’s time at Bayern was short lived before a persistent knee injury limited his role in the team and ultimately led to him leaving the club for Barcelona in 2018.
+Vidal’s time at Bayern was short-lived before a persistent knee injury limited his role in the team and ultimately led to him leaving the club for Barcelona in 2018.

-5. Javi Martinez - £36m (from Athletic Bilbao, 2012)
+8. Javi Martinez - €40m (from Athletic Club, 2012)

-Signed in 2012 after breaking through at Atletico Bilbao, Javi Martinez arrived in Munich as one of the most exciting midfield talents in the world.
+Signed in 2012 after breaking through at Atletico Club, Javi Martinez arrived in Munich as one of the most exciting midfield talents in the world.
 And for the most part the Spaniard lived up to the billing at Bayern.